-The use of synchromodal transport planning and operations by logistics service providers in Europe can be facilitated through a more intensive use of inland waterway data.
-With the deployment of EuRIS and expansion of the data services most of the needed data services to facilitate this will be in place.
+The use of synchromodal transport planning and operations by logistics service providers in Europe can be facilitated by a more intensive use of inland waterway data.
+With the deployment of EuRIS and the expansion of the data services most of the needed data services to facilitate this will be in place.
 Effort is foreseen helping logistics service providers to recognise and use specific data services.

-SuAc 2.3 Port & terminal Information services
+SuAc 2.3 Port & terminal information services

-A lot of services are already digitised; the inland ports are the central hubs for synchromodal transport.
+Inland ports are the central hubs for synchromodal transport.
 So, a strategy needs to be developed and executed on how to connect to inland ports and port community systems.